 |Vanguard Conservative Index||8.0%||5.4%||5.8%|

-Superannuation managers can easily access index funds, yet many choose not to.
-Why?
+We found that superannuation managers can easily access index funds, yet many choose not to.
 We believe its because of the conflicts of interest that still remain in the superannuation industry, despite the Productivity Commission and Royal Commission into Banking Misconduct in 2018.